Pierce County won’t cover Sheriff Ed Troyer’s legal costs in confrontation with newspaper carrier

 Troyer has indicated legal counsel is needed for interviews investigators are requesting, Young said during the meeting.

-Councilmember Ryan Mello, D-Tacoma, said before the vote the sheriff was not acting in an official capacity.
+Councilmember Ryan Mello, D-Tacoma, said before the vote that the sheriff was not acting in an official capacity.

 “In public comments, he said he did not identify himself as a sheriff, he was not in public vehicle and did not have a badge,” Mello said in the meeting.
 “Those data points lead me to say that the taxpayers should not pay for the criminal defense.”